clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ```

 **Arguments** are the *inputs* to a function.
 In this case, the only argument to `sqrt()`
-is a number or a vector of numbers `x`.
+is `x` which can be a number or a vector of numbers.

 Help files provide documentation on how to use functions and what functions produce.